lauralazzaro/p6-snowtricks/README.md

 <br>

-### After the installation of symfony, run the following command to verify if your system is symfony ready:
+### After the installation of symfony, run the following command to verify if your system is symfony ready

 > symfony check:requirements